chao-cui/chao-cui.github.io/content/games/animal-planner.md

 weight: 1
 ---

-Animal Planner is a cute puzzle game with novel mechanics.
+Animal Planner is a puzzle game about making animals happy.
 <!-- It's a game about likes & dislikes.   -->

 ### How to Play